onzfonz/comp227/src/content/5/en/part5b.md

 }
 ```

-Next, let's define the form component inside of a `Togglable` component:
+Next, let's define the form component inside of a `Togglable` component in our `taskForm` function in `App.jsx`:

 ```js
 <Togglable buttonLabel="new task">